ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-elastic-load-balancer.md

 ## SSL on ELB

 One of the key features of ELB is the ability to terminate SSL connections for instances in the load balancing group - SSL is still a highly compute intensive process for webservers.
 In this configuration, the HTTPS client uses port 443 to communicate with the ELB and the ELB communicates on port 80 to the web server instances in the autoscaling group.
-Although a great feature, end to end encryption is an important aspect to consider in system design.
+Although a great feature, end-to-end encryption is an important aspect to consider in system design.

 Managing the certificate on the ELB is always the magic...
-In fact, managing certs in general is the magic.
+In fact, managing certs in general, is the magic.
 There are three options.

 1. Use the new AWS Certificate Manager service.
-Especially cool now that it is integrated with Elastic Bean Stalk - nifty and FREE!
+Especially cool now that it is integrated with Elastic Beanstalk - nifty and FREE!

 2. Use a certificate from IAM.